This article was updated on September 1, 2017.

 - The Republic of Congo

-The parliamentary elections are planned for August 23, 2017.
+The parliamentary elections took place on August 23, 2017.
 The candidate from the winning party becomes the country President.
 President Dos Santos, in power since 1979, does not run this year.
+The party in power, the Popular Movement for Liberation of Angola (MPLA), would receive 61,1% of the vote and get 150 out of 220 members of Parliament.
+The main opposition party, the National Union for the Independence of Angola (UNITA) continues to reject the results.

 Due to the drought and the risk of famine in the Horn of Africa, Legislative and Presidential elections, that were planned on March 27, have been postponed to September.
 This country is not recognised by the international community since its unilateral independence from Somalia in 1991.